 “…I had no toys.
 I’d thrown them all away.
 I was changing.
 I was getting interested in girls.
 I needed stuff that was flashy …”

-From the opening scenes throughout its entire duration, the story is both engaging and authentic.
-Its charm lies in its apparent simplicity (although older viewers may notice the serious issues of social inequality, consumerism and, in the case of Ricardo’s parents, the struggle to provide for the family) as well as thanks to the naivety and innocence of the young protagonist’s humorous nature.
+The story is both engaging and authentic from the opening scenes throughout its entire duration.
+Its charm lies in its apparent simplicity (although older viewers may notice the serious issues of social inequality, consumerism, and, in the case of Ricardo’s parents, the struggle to provide for the family) as well as thanks to the naivety and innocence of the young protagonist’s humorous nature.

 When it comes to delightful Coming-of-Age films with original and engaging storytelling – the Canadian cinema, (especially those in the French language) has well established traditions.
 One just has to recall some of most notable flicks such as the 2012 I Declare War; It’s Not Me, I Swear!
 (C’est pas moi, je le jure!), Jacob Medjuck’s 2013 film Age of Summerhood and The Young and Prodigious T.S.
 Spivet (narrated in first person by its protagonist as well) to realize this fact.
 The Year I Became a Liar shares some of the best features of these films: first class production design, capable acting, clever editing and a captivating story.

 The musical score of The Year I Became A Liar enhances the scenes without calling too much attention to itself.
 The dialogue is funny and witty at times, and the finale brings in more surprises in the form of an original and fun montage.
 All-in-all I have no hesitation in recommending The Year I Became a Liar.
 It’s a heartwarming and original flick well-worth anyone’s time and guaranteed to please viewers of all ages.